Beaver Stadium: Tunnel entrance

 The tunnel entrance is a Nittany Lions tradition in which the head coach leads the team from the locker room under the South side of the stadium to the tunnel to a closed metal gate reading "PENN STATE" in bold Arial font.
-When the team arrives at the gate, the Nittany Lion opens the gate and motion for the team to walk through it, as if welcoming the team to the field.
-The team then lingers until four minutes were left on the pregame clock, and then the head coach leads the team through the tunnel created by the Blue Band.
+When the team arrives at the gate, the Nittany Lion opens the gate and motions for the team to walk through it, as if welcoming the team to the field.
+The team then lingers until four minutes are left on the pregame clock, and then the head coach leads the team through the tunnel created by the Blue Band.

 Fast and slow wave

 The Penn State Student Section initiates a wave during sporting events.
 After the wave passes around the stadium twice, the student section slows down the wave to about a fourth the speed of the normal wave.
 After the slow wave passes, the wave speeds up to over twice the speed of the normal wave.
 The wave has, on occasion, been reversed in direction following the fast wave.